Sonatine : Takeshi Kitano’s Cinematic Mastery

 'Sonatine' Kitano's 1993 film masterpiece, still has a freshness and the ability to surprise.

-Essentially, it’s an offbeat variation of the traditional Japanese Yakuza thriller, with Mr Kitano the writer, star, and director as Murakawa, the taciturn, but influential Tokyo hit-man who is pushed by his boss into becoming involved an Okinawa gang war, against his better judgment.
+Essentially, it’s an offbeat variation of the traditional Japanese Yakuza thriller, with Mr Kitano the writer, star, and director as Murakawa, the taciturn, but influential Tokyo hit-man who is pushed by his boss into becoming involved in an Okinawa gang war, against his better judgment.
 But what’s truly unusual is the star/director’s attitude towards the film’s formal qualities complemented by Kitano’s signature cinematography and the haunting soundtrack by Mr Joe Hisaishi.

 He (Murakawa) is tired of living, but not scared of dying, because death, he explains, would at least put an end to his fear of death, which is making his life not worth living.
 When he explains this perfectly logical reasoning, you look to see if he is smiling, but he isn't.
 He has it all worked out.